 Welder III joins, fabricates, and repairs metal and other weldable material by applying appropriate welding techniques.
 Interprets blueprints, specifications, diagrams or schematics to determine appropriate welding process.
 Being a Welder III inspects completed welds to determine structural soundness.
 Familiar with and complies with all safety requirements and protocols for working in a hazardous environment.
 Additionally, Welder III may prepare the materials and set up for a welding device or robot.
 May be required to complete an apprenticeship and/or formal training in area of specialty.
-Requires a high school diploma or its equivalent.
-Typically reports to a supervisor or manager.
-The Welder III has gained full proficiency in a broad range of activities related to the job.
-Independently performs a wide range of complex duties under general guidance from supervisors.
-To be a Welder III typically requires 5-7 years of related experience.
+Typically requires a high school diploma or equivalent.
+Typically reports to a supervisor.
+The Welder III works independently within established procedures associated with the specific job function.
+Has gained proficiency in multiple competencies relevant to the job.
+To be a Welder III typically requires 3-5 years of related experience.

 Find out Job Distribution by: